The-Graze/MonkeRotate/README.md

-# MonkeSwim
+# MonkeRotate
-A mapping extension mod for Gorilla Tag Map loader, alows you to add gravity zones, planet zones, and, swim zones to move in no or low gravity enviorments.
+A mod for Gorilla Tag, alows you to Rotate your Gorilla cleanly and networked for others with the mod, usefull for mods, games, maps and more

-# Editor
+# Credit
-For information on adding support to your map, go to [Monkeswim-Edtior](https://github.com/AHauntedArmy/MonkeSwim-Editor)
+This is an edit of Haunted Armys MonekSwwim Mod as you can see by it being a fork, i have just changed and updated it to work in the new versions please remeber to show them love for the original and don't fully credit me for this :3